 This edifice is powered by WordPress but there are other open source blogging options out there and a number of these appear below.
 Also joining the list is the software that powers Wikipedia and a smattering of open source Content Management Systems.
-With regard to the latter, OpenSourceCMS is a good place to try them before you go about downloading them.
-For those having Python available on their web server and wanting more customisability than what you find on offer below, there’s always Django as well.

 Though there seems to be a myriad of web publishing options out there at the moment, I’ll remain open to looking at whatever comes my way.
 For anything to be added here though, it will need to open source and allow self-hosting.
 The former criterion excludes options like ExpressionEngine or Perch even if there is a version available that is free of charge and I recognise that many like it.
 The latter constraint means that services like Blogger, SquareSpace, Tumblr or WordPress.com won’t be discussed here.
 Many may use these but this collection is meant for the do-it-yourself inclination that is in many of us.
 That never is to say that I look down on users of hosted publishing solutions because what you find here once started out on WordPress.com and, even today, I still have another active site on there.